kedro-org/kedro-academy/README.md

-# kedro-academy
+# Kedro Academy 🎓

-This repository will initially be used for example code and exercises.
+This repository contains learning materials about Kedro curated by the Kedro team.

-The first exercise will be a basic example of how to use GitHub and Git.
+Browse the different directories for further information.